larsrh/website/topics/crdt/06-time.md

 > Any two object replicas of a CvRDT eventually converge, assuming the system transmits payload infinitely often between pairs of replicas over eventually-reliable point-to-point channels.

-The reason why this holds is because we've set up the `join` operation and the monotonic updates accordingly.
+The reason why this holds is that we've set up the `join` operation and the monotonic updates accordingly.
 The `join` of two objects is always defined; this guarantees liveness.
 Safety is ensured because `join` is also commutative.